CONSOL Energy Center will be the site as DU will host the NCAA men's tournament for the fifth time

 It is in those renewed facilities - as well as in the classroom - where DU's athletics teams have flourished under Amodio's direction.

-Amodio, who has steadily increased scholarship numbers across the board and added full-time assistant coaches in six sports in his tenure, saw all but two teams advance to Atlantic 10 championship play in 2012-13 - with six programs posting Top 5 finishes in what was a 16-team conference.
-In addition, 12 of DU's 16 athletics programs scored above the national average in its sport according to the latest multi-year Academic Progress Rate (APR) report released last May.
+Amodio, who has steadily increased scholarship numbers across the board and added full-time assistant coaches in six sports in his tenure, saw all but one team advance to Atlantic 10 championship play in 2013-14 - with nine programs posting Top 5 finishes in what was a 13-team conference.
+In addition, DU also excelled in the latest multi-year Academic Progress Rate (APR) report released last May.

 Amodio has also reshaped the look of the department with the introduction of a contemporary athletics logo in the summer of 2006 and comprehensive department-wide apparel agreement with adidas in the fall of 2007.